 620 Manhattan Avenue // (347) 844-9412

 Screamer’s Pizza is an all-vegan food operation with locations in Greenpoint and Crown Heights.
 The Greenpoint Screamer’s is a tiny storefront with just a few tables.
-It has an ’80s feel with white subway tile walls covered in stickers from the punk era.
+It has the ’80s feel with white subway tile walls covered in stickers from the punk era.

 The pizzeria prides itself on innovative offerings; at least 22 different types of pies are on the menu plus a long list of individual toppings for “create your own” options.
 You can order to get a whole pizza (ranging from$20 -$30 for a large), but it is also a slice shop (from $3.25 – $4.25).

 The downside of the Greenpoint spot is that space is tight, and the place is popular.
 If there aren’t any tables available, you can sit outside on the bench beside the store or take the slices to go.
 Whether you dine-in or grab take-out, you will love the flavor combinations and downright creativity of each pie.

 I wanted to try a white slice, which is a pizza topped with ricotta and melted mozzarella cheese.
 At Screamer’s, there is a pie dubbed the National Treasure.
 This version was topped with garlic oil, Violife ricotta, spinach, red onion, and roasted garlic.
 The ricotta is the key to this slice as it is made with almond milk.

 The crust was crisp, and the cheese was creamy, not sweet, as I had imagined.
 The flavors of the roasted garlic and the crunch of the red onion added a lovely element to the softer toppings.
 This slice was a winner, and I would return to this Brooklyn Treasure for more vegan pizza at any time.